CHANDRA29-MUJ/python-for-cad-automation/README.md

 3. Create a new macro and paste the script
 4. Update the `input_csv` and `output_dir` paths inside the script.
 5. Run the macro.
-6. Parts will be exported and BOM generated in the specified folder.
+6. Parts will be exported and BOM generated in the specified output folder.

 ### ✅ Fusion 360 Add-ins
 1. Open Fusion 360.